astirpe/koozic/docs/music/events.rst

 Events
 ======

-The events of the followed artists are aggregated in this menu.
+The events of the followed :ref:`artists` are aggregated in this menu.
 The definition of the current location and the maximum distance for events is set in the :ref:`user_preferences`.
 This is very useful to avoid noise in the list of events.